 My Turkish is quite good if I may say so myself.
 Turkish seems like a difficult language, but it’s actually a very easy one.
 It’s a very logical and consistent language, even though you might think it’s the hardest language in the world.
 I believe that once you find the right learning approach and have the right attitude there is no such thing as a hard language.
 And well, I had an amazing teacher!
 But however my level of Turkish is really good and I use the language to express myself on a daily basis, there are still those moments when I literally have no idea what people are saying.
 There are just too many funny and weird expressions in Turkish.
-Today I’ll share the ten funniest ones with you.
+Today I’ll share ten funny Turkish sayings you must know before visiting Turkey!

 Güle güle kullanin — use it smiling